 - 1. Periodical review of financial statements, reports and ensured fairness and transparency. - 2.
 Provide Recommendations to the Board of Directors concerning the matters related to External Auditors. - 3.
 Supervision of Internal Audit Division and ensuring its effectiveness. - 4.
 Review and Approval of the following: - a.
-The annual internal audit plan for 2021-2022. - b.
+The annual internal audit plan for 2020-2021. - b.
 The periodical internal audit reports and status. - c.
-CMA Reports - i.
+Quality Assurance Audit of Internal Audit Division by an Independent auditor as to be reviewed once in 3 years. - d.
+CMA Reports: - i.
 Anti-Money Laundering (AML) Report. - ii.
 Internal Controls Report (ICR). - 5.
 The Status of annual review of policies and procedures are examined. - 6.
 Affirming and ensuring that the company complied with the instructions and decisions of the concerned regulatory authorities, viz., CMA, CBK and Ministries.